isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 * Registration is on first-come-first served
 * [Registration form](https://form.gov.sg/64807faf577a9b0011998308)

+**About the Speakers**

+**Ms Wu Wenyu** provides strategic tax advice to multinational corporations (MNCs) and Singapore-headquartered companies in various industries, and has experience in advising clients on a wide range of cross-border transactions including mergers and acquisitions, internal reorganizations, IP migration, supply chain restructurings, join-ventures, and foreign direct investment.
+Wenyu also advises High Net Worth (HNW) individuals and families on their tax and wealth management issues, with a special focus on Chinese clients.
+Wenyu's practice focuses on tax advisory for both MNCs and HNW individuals, with a special focus on Chinese clients.

+**Ms Esther Pang** is an associate in the Employment Practice Group at Baker McKenzie's Singapore office.
+She specialises in employment and immigration issues in Singapore.
+She assist clients with all aspects of employment law from the start of an employment relationship through to the termination of employment, and other employee management issues in between.
+Esther's experience includes negotiating employment and separation agreements, reviewing of employee policies and cash/equity incentive plans, handling employment issues arising from restructuring or mergers and acquisitions as well as employee performance issues.

 <a id="27jun-ta-id"></a>
 #### **Law 101 for Tax Professionals: An introduction to Patents, Registered Designs and Trademarks**